phdru/ppu/docs/install.rst

     python setup.py install -O2 --user

-Option '--user' installs script remove-old-files.py into $HOME/.local/bin;
+Option '--user' installs scripts into $HOME/.local/bin;
 add the directory to your $PATH or move the script to a directory in your
 $PATH.